 But it IS true that wolves make our roads safer.
 How?
 Well, if you grew up in a rural area like I did, you probably already know the answer: they do it by preying upon deer.

-This topic came up on one of my livestreams last week, in which some viewers were surprised to hear me say that hunters are often conservationists, and that there are definitely situations where hunters can improve the environment.
+This topic came up on one of my livestreams last week, among other topics like waterfowl shooting tips, in which some viewers were surprised to hear me say that hunters are often conservationists, and that there are definitely situations where hunters can improve the environment.
 I don’t eat most meat but I still respect the fact that in areas where we’ve destroyed the food chain by removing apex predators, it is now extremely beneficial to have people who cull animal populations before they can spread disease or starve to death or, well, throw themselves in front of our cars.
 The insurance company State Farm says they got 1.5 million claims last year due to people colliding their cars into deer.
 And deer do a TON of damage to cars.
 They’re much bigger than you might imagine.

 (Note that I’m not always in favor of hunting — a few years back I talked about why humans should NOT cull the coyote population, because killing coyotes actually leads coyotes to reproduce even more.
 Go watch that video for more fun coyote facts!)